realun00/diman-forecast/README.md

 ## Additional libraries:
 Routing: react-router-dom v6

 Styling:
   - React Bootstrap
   - Material UI
   Notistack (for snackbar messages)

 State management: Redux Toolkit

 HTTP client: axios

 ## 3rd party REST APIs
 Get forecast weather: OpenWeather https://openweathermap.org/ (Free version)

 GEOIP: AbstractAPI https://app.abstractapi.com/ (Free version) - 10,000 calls per month

 ## Anything I could implement with more time
 More test cases (for example):

-- API call for Plovdiv's weather (with valid and invalid token/arguments)
+API call for Plovdiv's weather (with valid and invalid token/arguments)
-  a) check if there are any errors
+  - check if there are any errors
-  b) check if Plovdiv and BG is in the document
+  - check if Plovdiv and BG is in the document

 Sections for the weather forecast
  - Current day